meursault00/tpe-redes/README.md

 Automated Kubernetes cluster deployment and management using Ansible and k3s.

+> **Quick Start**: If you just want to get a cluster up and running quickly, go directly to [QUICKSTART.md](QUICKSTART.md) for streamlined deployment instructions.

 ## Project Information

 **Course**: Redes de Información (72.20) - ITBA 2C 2025